An employee can choose to take either 1 or 2 weeks' statutory paternity leave.

 - the expected week of childbirth

-An employee must also tell their employer in writing that they are one or both of the following:
+They must also confirm in writing that they are either:

 - the child's father